EvilErick16/knn-running/README.md

 # CPSC 479 PROJECT 2
 Erick Juarez juarez.erick16@csu.fullerton.edu
 ## Problem
 This program was inspired by my passion for long distance running.
 I've been recording most of my runs with a GPS watch for the past 4 years, and I gathered data for over 1600 runs.
 The problem that I will be trying to solve is classifying these runs based on the run type.
 Training is different every day, but runnig produces very similar data for all run types.
-For simplicity, I decided to only classify 3 types of runs: Distance runs, Long Runs, and Workots.
+For simplicity, I decided to only classify 3 types of runs: Distance runs, Long Runs, and Workouts.
 I decided to use a K-Nearest Neighbor algorithm because of its simplicity.
 I also decided to use mpi4py as the MPI standard for multicore processing.

 ![alt text](https://github.com/EvilErick16/knn-running/blob/master/classes.JPG)